Plant-based diet for beginners: Food, Supplements, and Workout Tips

 Health Benefits of Vegan and Vegetarian Diets

 Many aspects of vegan and vegetarian diets are the perfect antidote to the harmful effects of the Standard American Diet (SAD).
-As a result, many people experience significant improvements in their health and body composition when they switch over to a plant-based diet.
+As a result, many people experience significant improvements in their health and body composition when they switch to a plant-based diet.

 1. Beneficial Shifts in the Gut Microbiome